Project-Be-Better/project-100-days-of-fullstack/nginx/basic/README.md

 ---

-## 📌 Next Steps (Optional)
+## Next Steps

-✅ Add health checks to upstream servers
+- Add health checks to upstream servers for better reliability.
-✅ Configure HTTPS for secure access
+- Configure production-ready HTTPS certificates (e.g., with Let’s Encrypt).
-✅ Customize logs for easier debugging
+- Customize NGINX logs for easier debugging and monitoring.
-✅ Fine-tune load balancing (e.g., sticky sessions, IP hashing)
+- Fine-tune load balancing (e.g., sticky sessions, IP hashing).

 ---

-**Enjoy load balancing with NGINX and Docker Compose!** 🚀
+This setup provides a solid foundation for learning and using NGINX as a reverse proxy and load balancer for your Node.js apps.